tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 ## Construct a table to list the surfreport parameters

-{% include activity.html %}

-For our new surfreport endpoint, look through the parameters available and create a table describing the parameters.
+For our new surfreport endpoint, let's look through the parameters available and create a table describing the parameters.
 Here's what my table or definition list looks like:

 {% if site.format == "kindle" %}